Cultural Sensitivity in International Advertising

 What happens when your new audience is non-English speaking?
 Make sure you have a top-notch translator.
 If you don’t have a native speaker on the team, there are some great online resources to use.
 Make sure the survey and the overall ad message are not lost in translation.

-Looking to test your spots in an international market.
+Looking to test your spots in an international market?
 Wondering how you can incorporate reaction graphs into your ad testing game plan?
 Spot Trender can help you make positive changes to your brand’s ads.
-Spot Trender is a full-service ad testing company – we help our clients test their concepts/storyboards all the way to post-produced spots.
+Spot Trender is a full-service ad testing company—we help our clients test their concepts/storyboards all the way to post-produced spots.
 Contact us now.
 We’ll work with you to craft powerful messages.
-You can call us at 800-755-5790 or email us.